raspberrypilearning/pick-your-favourite/en/step_9.md

 title: Add another option
 ---

-If you have more time you might want to add more options to your dropdown for your user to choose from.
+If you have more time you might want to add more options to your drop-down for your user to choose from.

 --- task ---

-Open `defaults.css` and add new colours for the:
+Open `default.css` and add new colours for the:
 + body
 + slot 1
 + slot 2